thomasboyt/earthling/README.md

 One problem Earthling isn't currently targeting is universal (isomorphic) rendering.
 This is a really complex topic with a lot of churn that mostly requires bespoke solutions, unfortunately.
 Long-term, Earthling may be able to provide pieces of functionality that are used in universal apps, but probably won't ever be able to provide a full framework for them.

+## Should I use this?

+Not yet!
+Wait for it to hit 0.1.0, at which point I'll start actually supporting it and publishing changelogs and such.

 ## Manual

 ### Installation